-The goal of this lab will be to generate a finite element mesh from the pig liver scanner and the previous lab segmentation.
+The goal of this lab will be to generate a finite element mesh from the segmentation of the pig liver of the previous lab.

 Generation of simulation meshes.

 The mesh can be generated from the surface mesh (using GMsh or TetGen for example) or directly from the image using CGAL.
 Unfortunately surface meshes obtained directly from segmentation have many issues (badly shaped surface triangles, mesh too dense, limited choice of volume element size).
 Therefore we will focus on the generation of 3D tetrahedral mesh directly from the image using CGAL.

 SOFA includes a plugin which is a wrapper of CGAL classes and allows you to change parameters, generate and export the mesh interactively.
 You can download the scene files at MeshGeneration.zip

 Open the SOFA scene (note that kate is a text editor you can use your preferred one) :

 The image is loaded by “ImageContainer ” which takes the name of the segmented map as “filename”.

 The meshing is done using component “MeshGenerationFromImage ” which has 5 main parameters that can be adjusted: